UW-GAC/primed_ukbb_gsr/README.md

 # Import Pan UKBB GSR data into AnVIL from Broad Institute

 Visit the Pan-UK Biobank phenotype manifest [Google Sheets webpage](https://docs.google.com/spreadsheets/d/1AeeADtT0U1AukliiNyiVzVRdLYPkTbruQSk38DeutU8/edit#gid=1450719288) to identify one or more phenotypes of interest for your analysis.
-Enter at least one phenocode from the Google Sheets webpage (e.g., "30600" is the phenocode corresponding to Albumin) in the JSON template.
 Then use the "download_pan_ukbb" workflow in AnVIL to import the data into the syntax of the PRIMED consortium.

-Finally, perform the standard GSR data validation workflows to import the data tables and confirm that requirements are met.
+Enter at least one phenocode from the Google Sheets webpage in the JSON template.
+For example, <code>"download_pan_ukbb.phenocode": ["30780", "250.2"]</code> would dowlnload the data pertaining to Direct LDL Cholesterol and Type 2 Diabetes, respectively.

 <br/>

-In the JSON input to the AnVIL workflow, you can set <code>"download_pan_ukbb.population": ["all_available"]</code> to download the GSR data for all populations having data for that phenotype.
+Then set <code>"download_pan_ukbb.population": ["all_available"]</code> to download the GSR data for all populations having data for that phenotype.
 Alternatively, you can choose specific populations of interest using a subset of the list <code>"download_pan_ukbb.population": ["meta", "metaHQ", "AFR", "AMR", "CSA", "EAS", "EUR", "MID"]</code>.
 If you choose a specific population that is unavailable for a particular phenotype, then no data will download for that population.
 If you specify multiple phenotypes, then the populations you specify will apply for each phenotype.

 <br/>